 DUI School and Alcohol Treatment

-Known sometimes as "DUI School," "Drunk-Driving Education" or "AEP," alcohol education programs can often replace, reduce or eliminate harsher DUI penalties in drunk-driving cases, such as court fines, license suspension and jail time.
+Known sometimes as "DUI School," "Drunk-Driving Education" or "AEP," alcohol education programs can often replace, reduce, or eliminate harsher penalties in drunk-driving cases, such as court fines, license suspension, and jail time.

-DUI offenders who successfully complete the terms of their alcohol education or therapy program may often - but not always - have their driving privileges restored.
+DUI offenders who successfully complete the terms of their alcohol education or therapy program sometimes may have their driving privileges restored.
 Conversely, offenders who fail to comply with the terms of their program are not eligible for license reinstatement and may be returned to the courts for further action.

 State Alcohol Education, Assessment and Treatment Laws

 Alcohol assessments are conducted before trial but after sentencing.
 Both state DUI criminal courts and the Department of Motor Vehicles (DMV) can order a DUI offender to attend alcohol education classes or treatment programs, the results of which are taken into consideration in final sentencing.